-For the year ended December 31, 2020, all directors who were not employees of the Company received an annual cash retainer of \$100,000.
-The Chair of the Audit Committee was paid an annual fee of \$20,000, the Chair of the Compensation Committee was paid an annual fee of \$15,000, the Chair of Nominating and Corporate Governance Committee was paid an annual fee of \$10,000, the Chair of the Safety and Compliance Committee was paid an annual fee of \$10,000 and the Lead Independent Director was paid an annual fee of \$20,000.
-The members of the Audit Committee were paid an annual fee of \$4,000.
+For the year ended December 31, 2021, all directors who were not employees of the Company received an annual cash retainer of \$100,000.
+The Chair of the Audit Committee was paid an annual fee of \$20,000, the Chair of the Compensation Committee was paid an annual fee of \$15,000, the Chair of Nominating and Corporate Governance Committee was paid an annual fee of \$10,000, the Chair of the Safety and Compliance Committee was paid an annual fee of \$10,000, the Chair of the Safety and Compliance Committee was paid an annual fee of \$10,000, the Chair of the Safety and Compliance Committee was paid an annual fee of \$10,000.
 The Board Chair was paid an annual fee of \$100,000.
 Russell A. Childs, who is a director and an employee of the Company, received no compensation for his service on the Board.